geraintwhite/markdown-templator/README.md

 # markdown-templator
-Include markdown files in an HTML template
+Include markdown files in an HTML template. [gulp-md-template](https://github.com/grit96/gulp-md-template) is a Gulp plugin for this with example usage.

 ## Installation
 ```sh